 Legume Plant Family

 While the formal name is Leguminosae, the common name for the bean family is the legume family.
 In this veggie family, there are members that you may not think of like peanuts.
+Here is a list of some of the veggie and flower members:

-Blooms: Sweet peas and lupine
+Blooms: sweet peas and lupine

-Differences: While peas and fava beans are cool season lovers, the rest are warm season lovers.
+Differences: While peas, snow peas, sugar snaps and fava beans are cool season lovers and chickpeas like to get a head start in cooler weather, the rest are warm season lovers.
 Even though peanuts grow underground, the rest of them grow above ground.
 Beans and peas varieties can grow as a bush or in pole format.
 I usually pick pole versions for vertical gardening so I grow more with less space!
 Don’t forget peas and bean pods don’t have to be just green, they can be purple, red, yellow and streaked.
 You can eat the pods of snow peas, sugar snaps and snap beans but not the pods of peas, shell and dried beans.

 Leave a Reply